biocc/SP-MEGD_Fusion/README.md

 ## Hardware Requirements

-SP-MEGD requires only a standard computer with about 2 GB of RAM to support the operations.
+SP-MEGD requires a RTX >= 1080 GPU to support the operations.

 ## Software Requirements